BitbutterHQ/bitbutter-node/README.md

 }
 ```

+It is important to note that partner client will have access to administrative tasks such as creating and deleting a user.
+It is important that we do not store the partner credentials on the user's clients but in a secure server.
+Once a user is created, we can access most of the API with the user client.

 Now that we have information regarding the first created user, we can now create a user client to do more interesting things.
 First let's take the response that we got and store the necessary information in the `.env` file.
 Our `.env` file should look like the following now:

 ```
 PARTNERSHIP_ID=ac358815-7be3-4a6e-9731-90df228e4401
+PARTNER_ID=23fe7fe8-3948-448e-9ad2-5af68ca360be
+PARTNER_API_KEY=1CXv54KMQRYcFya1jPXdGCBknVt2PCVxDz
+PARTNER_SECRET=L2NhMp4WMUsPYwfog69y44TY3yGVSMQiaSs8uZ2EUvvdWsuVGhme
 ENDPOINT=https://app-8697.on-aptible.com
 USER_ID=b4f1599c-2912-42f4-b03a-452aafa5a4f0
 USER_API_KEY=1MvPzYgpf82MnZk31uFt4vCg9FF8ixgUBC